 Yes.
 In order to qualify, a second physician, also qualified to prescribe low-THC cannabis, must concur that the benefit the patient would receive would outweigh the risk to the patient.

-How much will medical marijuana cost?
+How much does medical marijuana cost?

-How will dispensing organizations operate?
+How do dispensing organizations operate?

 Does the state program recognize patients from other states?